-Out of Time witness statement has been rejected.
+If your Out of Time witness statement has been rejected

-This page has been updated in December 2025 to reflect significant changes that were introduced by the Traffic Enforcement Centre in October 2025 that affects Out of Time Applications and the reasons for their refusal.
-If your Out of Time witness statement has been rejected, you will receive a letter from the Traffic Enforcement Centre to advise you of the decision.
+This page has been updated in January 2026 to reflect significant changes that were introduced by the Traffic Enforcement Centre in around September 2025 that address the reasons why an Out of Time witness statement or Statutory Declaration may be rejected.
+If you have received a letter from the Traffic Enforcement Centre advising that your application to file your witness statement late has been refused, this page should be of assistance to you.

 Why did the Traffic Enforcement Centre reject my Out of Time witness statement?